 Vitamin D is being suggested as an important nutrient to help immune health.
 This is true, but it relates to vitamin D sufficiency, not to taking specific quantities of oral Vitamin D. If you are vitamin D deficient (many people are) then your immune response can be compromised.
 Taking large doses of vitamin D if you don’t need it may not help, and there is research that suggests that too much vitamin D can have a paradoxical effect.
 A base dose of vitamin D for an adult who has not had their vitamin D tested probably shouldn’t be more than 2000iu per day long-term, and it is best taken with small amounts of complementary nutrients like vitamins A and K, and with food.

-Vitamin C has long been recommended for immune health and an adult could take 500mg of ascorbic acid and liposomal vitamin C in divided doses (with food) up to 2000 mg a day, provided that amount does not cause loose bowels. (if it does then reduce the daily dose until the bowels become normal again).
-Another caveat is that long-term large doses of vitamin C can lead to lower levels of B12 and copper, so a taking a daily broad-spectrum multivitamin/mineral is important.
+Vitamin C has long been recommended for immune health and many adults take 500mg of ascorbic acid and liposomal vitamin C in divided doses (with food) up to 2000 mg a day, based on information they may have read.
+For some, that dose could cause loose bowels. (if it does then reduce the daily dose until the bowels become normal again).
+Not so well known, is that long-term large doses of vitamin C can lead to lower levels of B12 and copper, so a taking a daily broad-spectrum multivitamin/mineral is important.

 There is some speculation that one reason children may be less vulnerable to contracting COVID-19 is because they have higher melatonin levels.
 This has not been validated.
 I would not suggest taking melatonin supplements in relation to COVID-19 unless suggested by your health provider, but I would suggest doing all you can to prevent a reduction in your melatonin levels.
 Take walks in the sunlight during the daytime.
 Avoid blue and bright-light at night, and keep your gut healthy.
 See “Basic Precautions” for more information on blue spectrum light.
 In addition, there are foods that influence melatonin production: Oats, sweet corn, rice, ginger, tomatoes, bananas, barley.
 Foods high in tryptophan (melatonin precursor) include, seaweed, cottage cheese, pumpkin seeds, turkey, chicken, watermelon seeds, almonds, peanuts, yogurt.